 - Provides information management capabilities to non-library efforts

-The Kuali OLE Project is made possible by generous contributions of the Kuali OLE Founding Partners.
-A $2.38 million grant from the Andrew W. Mellon Foundation, announced in January 2010, supports the initial two-year development cycle of the Kuali OLE Project.
+The Kuali OLE Project is made possible by generous contributions of the Kuali OLE Partners.
+Grants from the Andrew W. Mellon Foundation supported the planning and initial development phases of the Kuali OLE Project.
 Thanks to the support of the OLE Partners and the Mellon Foundation, OLE released its initial production version in 2014.